crazy-max/docker-rtorrent-rutorrent/geoip2-rutorrent/README.md

 ## geoip2 plugin for ruTorrent

 This repository vendors this plugin in `./geoip2-rutorrent` and builds it into the image from local source instead of fetching it during the Docker build.
+Refresh the local Composer dependency tree in this repository with `docker buildx bake geoip2-rutorrent-deps`.
+The generated `vendor/` directory is ignored by Git and by the Docker build context.

 ![geoip2-plugin-for-ruTorrent](https://i.imgur.com/jCluJCe.png)